smifaye/smifaye.github.io/_notes/100 Public/Feed/future-proofing our content.md

 ### Content types
 Content types are the components you'll see on the website.
 These could be things like a table of data, a banner or an image.

-Content types can also be chunks of data - this is where content models become really powerful for content designers.
+Content types can also be chunks of data - this is where content models become powerful for content designers.

 ### Content fields
 Content types are made up of content fields.
 For a simple example like a table of data, the content fields might be: